0xSpaceShard/starknet-devnet/README.md

 ## Development

+### Installation

+Some developer scripts used in this project are written in Python 3, with dependencies specified in `scripts/requirements.txt`.
+You may want to [install the dependencies in a virtual environment](https://docs.python.org/3/library/venv.html#creating-virtual-environments).

 ### Development - Visual Studio Code

 It is highly recommended to get familiar with [Visual Studio Code Dev Containers](https://code.visualstudio.com/docs/devcontainers/create-dev-container#_dockerfile) and install [rust-analyzer](https://code.visualstudio.com/docs/languages/rust) extension.